Getting Started With Ansible

 What is needed to start with Ansible

-• SSH Access: Ensure that your control machine can SSH into the managed hosts.
+• SSH Access: Ensure your control machine can SSH into the managed hosts.
 Ansible uses SSH to communicate with remote machines, so SSH access must be set up and configured.

 • YAML Playbooks: Write simple YAML playbooks that define the tasks you want to automate.
 Playbooks are the core of Ansible automation.
+YAML is easy to pick up.

 • Basic Command Structure: Familiarize yourself with basic Ansible commands.
 For example, running a playbook using ansible-playbook and checking the inventory with ansible-inventory.